sa-mw-dach/manuela/docs/module-infrastructure-operator-development.md

 ### Adjust watches.yaml to cascade CR delete to managed resource

 Add the following stanza to the existing entry in the watches.yaml file like the [sample](https://github.com/sa-mw-dach/manuela-dev/blob/master/networkpathoperator/firewallrule/watches.yaml).
 This ensures that the ansible playbook is also run with the variable "state" set to "absent" when the custom resource is deleted.
-Per default the kubernetes-internal parent-child relations ensure that a delete of the custom resource is cascaded to all its childs, but since the resource the operator is managing is not a kubernetes object, an explicit deletion run is required.
+Per default the kubernetes-internal parent-child relations ensure that a delete of the custom resource is cascaded to all its children, but since the resource the operator is managing is not a kubernetes object, an explicit deletion run is required.

 ```yaml
   finalizer: